-You always forget how crazy it gets in the hospital at the peak of the battle, Selle remembered every time it occurred.
+You always forget how crazy it gets in the hospital at the peak of the battle, Selle thought, just as she had every time before.
 It was hard enough to keep yourself in line, with a revolving door of medicines and advice, but to coordinate trainees too?
 A nightmare.
 Finally the flood of patients stopped, as the warring soldiers observed a traditional peace on the first nightfall of battle.
 All was quiet, minus the trainees whispering gossip in the other room.
 Selle ran her hand through her blonde wig and yawned.

 ."Ruby?"
 The most experienced nurse of the lot came toward her.
 "We need you.".

 ."Yes, ma'am."
 Selle quickly straightened her uniform and strode into the adjoining room, where a soldier laid prone on a bed.
 She knew that form: skin thin as a stamp, almost transparent.
 She didn't ask how it happened, just looked at him, his bright blue eyes still half open.
 He was tall, she thought suddenly, noticing how his leg all the way up to his knee hung off the too-short bed, his tail just grazing the floor like a Kau tail drooping on a hot summer day.